kentshaffer/Project-2/README.md

-# **GOOL!**
+# **¡GOOOL!**

 ## Project Description
-GOOL! is a goals creator and tracker designed to streamline managing all of your goals and aspirations.
+¡GOOOL! is a goals creator and tracker designed to streamline managing all of your goals and aspirations.
 Simply create a goal, add the necessary steps and todos to complete said goal, and come back to the site frequently to track and update your progress.

 ## Table of Contents:
 [Project Install](#project-install)